 Also, realize that you can’t get back the time the money spends out of the market.
 You have 60 days to put the money back if you want to make sure it stays within the annual contribution limit.
 It’s a good idea to have another tax-advantaged retirement account like your 401(k), and avoid touching that at all.
 You don’t want to risk your future for today’s emergency.

 Tweak Your Emergency Savings Plan as Needed

 When using this strategy, it’s important to make sure you work to your comfort level.
-I like to keep three or four weeks’ worth of expenses in my savings account, and my taxable investment account has close to five months’ worth of expenses (and it’s still growing).
-My Roth IRA is in the background for the “just in case” big stuff.
+You can keep three or four weeks’ worth of expenses in your savings account, and your taxable investment account could have another six months’ worth of expenses.
+Your Roth IRA is in the background for the “just in case” big stuff.

 If having more than 80 percent of your emergency fund in the market makes you nervous, you might feel better keeping two or three months’ worth of expenses in a savings account before putting money in a taxable investment account.
 Additionally, you also want to ensure that your retirement savings plan works well with your emergency fund strategy.
 You don’t want to lean heavily on your Roth IRA unless you have another retirement account for your long-term nest egg.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future performance.
 Investing involves risk, including the possible loss of principal.